Why measure your basal body temperature?

-Remember that thyroid hormone and even sex hormones influence the body temperature so it's not 100% accurate, but it still can be helpful.
+Remember that thyroid hormones, and even sex hormones, influence the body temperature so it’s not 100% accurate, but it still can be helpful.

 Body temperatures in adrenal disorders tend to be very chaotic and as treatment occurs the body temperature should become more stable over time.

-The combination of consistency and general trend of your body temperature says much more than the digital recording on the thermometer itself.
+The combination of consistency and the general trend of your body temperature, says much more than the digital recording on the thermometer itself.